GeoEnergyLab-EPFL/PyFrac/Doc/source/Examples.rst

 Lateral spreading of a dyke at neutral buoyancy
 -----------------------------------------------
 This example demonstrates the capability of PyFrac to simulate buoyancy driven fractures.
 Here, we will simulate propagation of a dyke after a pulse injection of basaltic magma at a depth of 4.2Km.
 The magma fractures surrounding rock towards the surface as a dyke and  hits a layer of less dense rock  at a depth of 1.3Km, causing it to attain neutral buoyancy.
 As a result, the propagation is arrested vertically and the dyke spreads horizontally.
-We will use the following parameters
+We will use the following parameters taken from Traversa et al. - JGR-B (2010)

 .. csv-table::
     :align:   center